Care For All

 And each of the North Memorial Health Clinics in Brooklyn Center and Maple Grove follows the standards of care and best practices set by the World Professional Association of Transgender Health (WPATH).

-Stronger Transgender Support with Physician & Pharmacist Co-leadership
+Stronger Transgender Support with Provider & Pharmacist Co-leadership

-North Memorial Health’s gender dysphoria care team is led by WPATH-certified Family Medicine Physician, Erik Haugland, MD, and Pharmacist, Mary Sauer, Pharm D, BCACP, AE-C. This combination of a physician and pharmacist team provides transgender customers added support and resources to help them make informed decisions about their care.
+North Memorial Health’s gender dysphoria care team is led by certified Family Medicine Provider, Erik Haugland, MD, and Pharmacist, Mary Sauer, Pharm D, BCACP, AE-C who follow the WPATH standards of care.
+This combination of a provider and pharmacist team provides transgender customers with added support and resources to help them make informed decisions about their care.

 A clinical pharmacist who understands transgender health can also be instrumental in troubleshooting medication problems, helping with practical issues of dosing, and obtaining payment authorizations from insurance companies.